 Helicobacter pylori (H. pylori)

-There have been a number of studies linking ITP and H. pylori,1 a bacteria that infects more than 50% of the world's population2 and has been associated with ulcers.
-Many ITP specialists recommend testing patients with ITP for H. pylori since correcting the problem and possibly raising the platelet count is less costly and has fewer side effects than many of the other ITP treatments.
+A number of studies have linked ITP and H. pylori1, a type of bacteria that infects more than 50 percent of the world's population2, which has also been associated with ulcers.
+Many ITP specialists recommend testing ITP patients for H. pylori since correcting the problem and possibly raising the platelet count through antibiotics is less costly and has fewer side effects than many other ITP treatments.

 Other Bacterial Diseases

 - Stasi R et al. “Effects of eradication of Helicobacter pylori infection in patients with immune thrombocytopenic purpura: a systematic review.”
 Blood.
 2009 Feb 5;113(6):1231-40 http://www.ncbi.nlm.nih.gov/pubmed/18945961

-2. Helicobacter Pylori Wikipedia http://en.wikipedia.org/wiki/Helicobacter_pylori
+- Helicobacter Pylori Wikipedia http://en.wikipedia.org/wiki/Helicobacter_pylori

 - Gayle A et al."Tick-borne Diseases."
 Am Fam Physician.
 2001 Aug 1;64(3):461-467 http://www.aafp.org/afp/20010801/461.html

-4. Nicodemo AC et al. “Thrombocytopenia and leptospirosis.”
+- Nicodemo AC et al. “Thrombocytopenia and leptospirosis.”
 Rev Inst Med Trop Sao Paulo.
 1990 Jul-Aug;32(4):252-9. http://www.ncbi.nlm.nih.gov/pubmed/2101519

-5. Kuwana M, Ikeda Y. “Helicobacter pylori and immune thrombocytopenic purpura: unsolved questions and controversies.”
+- Kuwana M, Ikeda Y. “Helicobacter pylori and immune thrombocytopenic purpura: unsolved questions and controversies.”
 Int J Hematol.
 2006 Nov;84(4):309-15. http://www.ncbi.nlm.nih.gov/pubmed/17118756